 - Am I writing for publication or self-publication?

 - Who am I writing for?
 Is it for my family and friends?
 Am I writing just for me?

 - Do I want to tell the story of my entire life, or a segment of my life?

 - Am I more comfortable with the musings of journaling, or do I want to create a book?

 How do you like to write about your life?
+Who will read your memories?
+Are you ready to share with just yourself of with family?
+Or how about with the world?
 Share your thoughts in the comments below.